-Which is better: Pure Sine Wave or Modified Sine Wave Inverters?
+Benefits of Pure Sine Wave vs. Modified Sine Wave Inverters

 Solar inverters are a crucial component of every solar installation.
 Inverters turn the power produced from your solar panels and stored in your battery from DC to AC power.
 An inverter is necessary to power the common appliances found in your home, cabin, or RV, from laptops to microwaves.
 When shopping for inverters, you’ll quickly find there are two main types: modified sine wave inverters and pure sine wave inverters.
 Let’s break down the differences between those inverters, what they can power, and what may be the best inverter for you to use in your installation.

 Inverters serve as the gateway between the photovoltaic system and the devices drawing energy from your system.
 They turn the direct current (DC) output from your solar panels into alternating current (AC), which is the standard used by all commercial appliances.

 Why do I need an inverter for my solar installation?

 Solar inverters are an essential component of your solar installation.
 Most appliances in your home use AC energy, so the energy produced for your panels (DC) needs to be converted.
 Inverters convert DC to AC.
 They also change the voltage.
 After your solar panels collect sunlight and turn it into energy, that gets sent through the charge controllers and inverters.
 Inverters convert that power to AC energy.
 At that point, you’ll be able to plug in your appliances and start using that energy.
 Renogy battery inverters also provide overload protection for both DC input and AC output to prevent any damage to the components and the unit.